DECK36/deck36-php-web-app/README.md

 ```
 # create pics
 ONLY needed if you want to have an other theme (like dogs theme) which makes this incompatible with cats.
 Mainly the following commands are just remainders for the creators.
-Maybe they were a little bit drunk when the wrote
- this.

 ## select
 ```